 "Our monozukuri (manufacturing) was developed over our 100-year history.
 We now have started to transform into a 'future-oriented' corporate group that can contribute to the realization of a better global society."

 Tatsuyuki Isogawa, President & CEO, ShinMaywa Industries, Ltd.

 "The alliances, whether domestic or foreign, are to acquire unique technology, and while Southeast Asia is a good source for this growth, a sales and distribution partner is required so that we can maximize our local production capabilities."

-Social contribution is the key role of the Group and in North America, ShinMaywa (America), Ltd.'s main products - wire processors, which improve productivity in the automobile industry, and pumps for wastewater treatment - are just APPROVED two examples that have garnered an Submersible Pump excellent reputation in this regard.
+Social contribution is the key role of the Group and in North America, ShinMaywa (America), Ltd.'s main products - wire processors, which improve productivity in the automobile industry, and pumps for wastewater treatment - are just two examples that have garnered an excellent reputation in this regard.
+In addition, ShinMaywa constantly strives to discover new insights that customers are not aware of in order to create new businesses that solve social issues worldwide.